modesteakaffou/CAF-CTF/Steganography/IT_Administrator_credentials/IT_Administrator_credentials.md

 There are also small wordlists (< 5 million passwords) which are also called SecLists.
 The advantage is that with these wordlists, the bruteforce is faster and therefore we can test several SecLists.

 In this tutorial, we will obviously not test all the wordlists.
 I will choose a SecList in which I am sure to find the password.
 The purpose of this tutorial is to show you how to do a bruteforce.
 So the SecList we use is called merged.
-The wordlist in question will be present in the current writeup folder.
+The wordlist in question is there : [SecList Merged](https://github.com/danielmiessler/SecLists/blob/601038eb4ea18c97177b43a757286d3c8a815db8/Passwords/merged.txt.tar.gz)